adityasuman2025/MNgoTextEditor/README.md

 Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run build-publish`

+this command make build of the project and publishes it, basically it is combination of `npm run babel-build` and `npm publish`
 ### `npm run babel-build`

 it is for final package build which create `dist` folder.